Overnight Costa Rica Teen Surf Camp

 We will be surfing “beach breaks,” which are sand bottom breaks, and Playa Grande provides perfect left and right handers.
 You will feel both your confidence and skill level increase dramatically.
 After full days of catching waves with new friends, dreams of surfing will fill your mind as you drift away to the sound of howler monkeys in the distance.
 A certified Spanish teacher will give us language lessons, teaching us conversational Spanish that we’ll use throughout our stay.

-DAY 5-6: SURF COACHING, VISIT LOCAL FARM, EXPLORE COASTLINE, & GOAL SETTING
+DAY 5-6: SURF COACHING, EXPLORE COASTLINE, & GOAL SETTING

 We will start the day with yet another sunrise surf session.
-Today we’ll visit an authentic Costa Rican farm to learn firsthand about the Pura Vida lifestyle.
-We’ll help collect eggs and milk some of the animals, but the best part is watching trainers prepare the bulls for the ring.
 Your Trip Leaders will assess where the conditions are best, so the surf may take us south to Tamarindo.
 Beginner surfers will start going down the line while our experienced campers will work on more advanced maneuver.
 Over mega-huge burritos from our favorite restaurant (trust us, you will EAT during this camp!), we’ll hang out and talk about areas each camper wants to work on, highs and lows of the day, and how much FUN we’re having!

 Playa Grande is one of our favorite spots due to the consistent lefts and rights as well as its long beach (so crowds are not an issue).
 We’ll start our ten hours of community service by completing a big beach sweep after a morning dawn patrol where we hoot each other on.
 You won’t believe how many incredible rides you’re catching!
-Then it’s time to experience a different type of whitewater as we head to the Colorado River for an action packed whitewater rafting experience.
-After a full day, we’ll head back to home base to refuel and gear up for tomorrow.
+After a full day of surfing, we’ll head back to home base to refuel and gear up for tomorrow.

 DAY 9-10: SURF SESSIONS, COMMUNITY SERVICE, ADVANCED COACHING & SEMINARS